cursor()

 =A2.cursor(EID,NAME;EID:A5:#;A4)

-Use K:Ti:# filtering mode; compare with ordinal numbers of table sequence’s records according to the entity table’s EID values, and discard records that cannot match.
+Use K:Ti:# filtering mode; compare with sequence numbers of table sequence’s records according to the entity table’s EID values, and discard records that cannot match.

 12